Guerlain: Purchase by LVMH

 Russian model Natalia Vodianova has been the face of Guerlain campaigns since 2008.
 Vodianova began advertising Shalimar to celebrate the perfume house's 180th birthday.
 For the Fall 2013 makeup collection, Olivier Echaudemaison, Guerlian's Creative Director of Makeup since 2000 commented "Every season we fantasize with Natalia's image and invent for her a new role.
 For us, it is not just a model, which advertises cosmetics, but above all, a great actress".

 In October 2011, the company named Malaysian actress Michelle Yeoh as a new spokesmodel.
 Yeoh is an ambassador for the Orchidée Impériale line of skincare.

+In 2018, Guerlain founded an initiative to raise awareness around bee protection which launched globally in 2021.
+As part of this initiative, the House invited friends to lead Bee School Sessions to raise awareness among the youth of today.
+UK ambassador Camille Charriere taught a Bee School Session in May 2023 in Notting Hill at Hampden Gurney Primary School.

+In February 2024, the Emirati artist and singer, Balqees Fathi became the Regional Ambassador for the brand in the Middle East.